sav-che/TL-2/Authors/Zamelis, (Zamels) Aleksandrs {std. Zamelis}.md

-> [!cite] BHL link: this entry starts at [page 515](https://www.biodiversitylibrary.org/item/103250#page/575/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 515](https://www.biodiversitylibrary.org/page/33066855) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Zamelis, \[Zamels\] Aleksandrs (1897-1943), Latvian botanist and geneticist; studied natural sciences at St. Petersburg 1914-1917 and Riga 1917-1921; Mag. rer. nat.
 Riga 1921, habil. ib.
 1925; assistant at the Botanical Institute of the University of Riga 1922-1925, hon. lecturer from 1925-1943; Dr. phil.
-1942; also professor of genetics at the Agricultural Academy at Jelgava 1942-1943. (*Zamelis*).
+1942; also professor of genetics at the Agricultural Academy at Jelgava 1942-1943.
+**Abbreviated name**: *Zamelis*

 #### Herbarium and types